sallymerza/analysis/analyses/01_game/ANALYSIS.md

  Other commit messages are more descriptive of what I actually did, for example there is a commit where I describe it as "code re-factored".
 I submitted this commit after the class lecture.
 I went through the entire project, and made changes reflect what we talked about in the class that day.
 I changed all magic numbers into constants, and made all of my variables privates and created more getters and setters for these variables.
 Furthermore, I extracted a number of methods from class "level two" into their own class because they are similar in nature.

- Another commit example is the one labled " level one completed, menue ready, scene changes correctly".
-This was an important commit becuase as I mentioned before I had trouble figuring out how to change scenes.
-I also had created an infinite loop becuase I did not create my constructores correclty.
+ Another commit example is the one labeled " level one completed, menu ready, scene changes correctly".
+This was an important commit because as I mentioned before I had trouble figuring out how to change scenes.
+I also had created an infinite loop because I did not create my constructors correctly.
 I pushed this commit after I went to office hours.
 I believe that the commit message is very descriptive.
-The size of the commit was not big interms of nummber of lines of code, but it was important because it fixed a null pointer exception that prevented me from going further in my project.
+The size of the commit was not big in terms of number of lines of code, but it was important because it fixed a null pointer exception that prevented me from going further in my project.

 ###Conclusions
 Even though I spend a lot of time on this project, I do not think that I over estimated it because I am not an experienced Java programmer.
 I think that I will spend less time in the future learning about java syntax, because I have learned a great deal during the past 10 days.
 I need to continue doing that still.
 Most of my time was spent on coding as I followed the guidance from the plan phase.